Is It Legal to Download Twitter Videos? What You Should Know

 Republishing or sharing

 Uploading that same file somewhere else is a different step.
-Once you redistribute someone else's video, you move into a much riskier area because copyright, licensing, and takedown rules become more relevant.
+Redistributing someone else's video moves you into a much riskier area, since copyright, licensing, and takedown rules become more relevant.

 Commercial use